This software seamlessly stitches together images of a scene taken in overlapping views. This is achieved in two

 2) Image intensity blending

-Image spatial alignment is basically image registration, the only difference being that the amount of overlap
+Image spatial alignment is basically image registration; the only difference is the reduced overlap between the

-between the images to be registered may not be large.
-Typically, there will be about 20 to 30 percent overlap
+images.
+Typically, there will be about 20 to 30 percent overlap between the images to be stitched together.
+Larger

-between adjacent images.
-Larger overlaps simplify the registration process while smaller overlaps complicate the
+overlaps simplify the registration process while smaller overlaps complicate the process.
+If the overlap between the

 Image intensity blending is the process of finding intensities in the output from the weighted sum of intensities in